-You can create a Space at any time from the Create menu by selecting Spaces.
+You can create a bucket at any time from the Create menu by selecting Spaces.
 This will take you to the Create a Space page.

 From here, you need to:

 Choose a datacenter region.
-The datacenter region you choose will also become part of a Space’s endpoint URL.
+The datacenter region you choose will also become part of a bucket’s endpoint URL.
 See regional availability for Spaces for more information on the available options.

 Optionally, enable the Spaces CDN (Content Delivery Network).
 If you click Enable CDN, you can customize the Edge Cache TTL, which is the amount of time the edge servers will cache your content.

-Choose a unique name for your Space.
-The name of the Space makes up part of its endpoint URL and cannot be changed once it is created.
+Choose a unique name for your bucket.
+The name of the bucket makes up part of its endpoint URL and cannot be changed once it is created.
 Names must:

-Select a project to add the Space to.
+Select a project to add the bucket to.

 After choosing your settings, click Create a Space.
-This will take you to the newly-created Space’s Files tab, which displays the files and folders in its root.
+This will take you to the newly-created bucket’s Files tab, which displays the files and folders in its root.

-After creation, the Settings page of a Space displays its Endpoint value, which is used to configure third-party clients.
+After creation, the Settings page of a bucket displays its Endpoint value, which is used to configure third-party clients.
 The Index page displays its name, size, and creation date.